fenago/oracle19c-administration/md/Lab_4_1.md

 Following these steps should help you successfully create the CDBDEV database.
 If you encounter any issues, please provide the specific error messages so I can assist further.

+#### Optional

+No, you don't need to run the `. oraenv` command if you manually set the environment variables using `export`.
+Here's a recap of what you need to do:

+1. **Set Oracle Environment Variables Manually**: Set the Oracle environment variables manually in the terminal:

+    ```bash
+    export ORACLE_BASE=/u01/app/oracle
+    export ORACLE_HOME=/u01/app/oracle/product/19.3.0/dbhome_1
+    export ORACLE_SID=CDBDEV
+    ```

+After setting these environment variables, you can proceed with the rest of the steps to create the CDBDEV database.

+If you prefer to use `. oraenv`, follow these steps instead:

+1. **Update /etc/oratab**: Ensure that `CDBDEV` is in the `/etc/oratab` file with the correct path.

+    ```bash
+    echo "CDBDEV:/u01/app/oracle/product/19.3.0/dbhome_1:Y" | sudo tee -a /etc/oratab
+    ```

+2. **Run . oraenv**: Execute the `oraenv` command and specify `CDBDEV`.

+    ```bash
+    . oraenv
+    ```

+    When prompted, enter `CDBDEV`.

+By running `. oraenv`, it will source the necessary environment variables from the `/etc/oratab` file.

+After setting the environment variables using either method, proceed with the remaining steps to create and configure the CDBDEV database.

+-----------------------DELETE BELOW THIS---------------------

 #### Steps: